vrisdng/tp/docs/DeveloperGuide.md

 1. **Test Case:**
     ```
-    save addressbook
+    save test
     ```
-   **Expected:** The current address book data is saved to a file named `addressbook.json` in the default directory, and a success message is displayed in the status bar.
+   **Expected:** The current address book data is saved to a file named `test.json` in the default directory (a folder named `data` in the current directory storing the program's jar file), and a success message is displayed in the status bar.

 2. **Test Case:**
     ```
     save
     ```
    **Expected:** An error message indicating that a filename is required.

 3. **Test Case:**
     ```
-    save invalid/filename
+    save [invalid/filename]
     ```
-   **Expected:** An error message indicating that the filename contains invalid characters.
+   **Expected:** The command will not be run

 #### Loading Data